friendica/friendica-directory/README.md

 ## Custom pages

 If you need to add custom HTML pages as required by law to publish any website processing data in some countries, simply add your HTML files in the `config/pages` folder, they will be automatically linked from the footer.

+Tips:
-The expected extension is `.html`.
+- The expected extension is `.html`.
+- Underscores in the page file name are replaced by spaces in the page link label.
+- Accents aren't supported.

 ## See also